-- (i) Council shall establish a Koala Management Committee (KMC) to assist with implementation of the Plan. - (ii) Within the first six months following commencement of the Plan, Council shall have drafted and adopted Terms of Reference for the KMC and arranged for the first meeting. - (iii) The Terms of Reference shall include the following: - minimum representation by Council, OEH, RFS, USYD Koala Health Hub, local wildlife care group representative, and a minimum of two persons from the local community - a chairperson elected from the members who shall retain that position for a period of no greater than 12 months - a minimum of three meetings a year for the first 5 years of the Plan, and therafter as required but no less than twice a
+(i) Council shall establish a Koala Management Committee (KMC) to assist with implementation of the Plan.

+(ii) Within the first six months following commencement of the Plan, Council shall have drafted and adopted Terms of Reference for the KMC and arranged for the first meeting.

+(iii) The Terms of Reference shall include the following:

+- minimum representation by Council, State Government, RFS, Academia and a minimum of two persons from the local community - a chairperson elected from the members who shall retain that position for a period of no greater than 12 months - a minimum of three meetings a year for the first 5 years of the Plan, and therafter as required but no less than twice a www.campbelltown.nsw.gov.au/CCC/BecomeAKoalatownSupporter